bibli

 Not here.

-He stands in the center of the burning village, soot-streaked and bloodstained and shaking with rage in the remnants of his uniform.
+He stands in the center of the burning village, soot-streaked and bloodstained and shaking with rage.
 There is no one left to interrogate and the roofs are caving in.

 There had been two signals; the first woke him from his apathy in the Waste, and he followed it like a faithful dog to a locked door in the side of a mountain that would not open, not even for him.